Spidy20/Cloud-Practioner-Certification-in-28-days/README.md

 </p>
 <br/>

-**In this repository, I have shared the way of getting the AWS CCP Certified in 28 days with the good resources links & references.
-I cleared my AWS CCP exam on the 9th July 2022.
+**In this repository, I have shared the way of getting the AWS CCP Certified in 28 days with the good resource’s links & references.
+I cleared my AWS CCP exam on the 9th of July 2022.
 I am sharing my own way of clearing CCP Certification.
-I have technical background, I am working as a ML Engineer.
+I have technical background; I am working as a ML Engineer.
 I have done this certification by just spending 1.5 to 2 hours by daily for 20 days.**

 ## My Cloud Practitioner Certification
 <img src="https://github.com/Spidy20/Cloud-Practioner-Certification-in-28-days/blob/main/Kushal_CCP_Certification.PNG">